gkHoplite/UE4_Learning/SyncExample/Instruction.md

 PktOrder=1
 PktDup=10
 ```
--However, network errors also shouldn't mess up the simulation.
+- However, network errors also shouldn't mess up the simulation.
 Something that happened to me as my cubic interpolation went completely crazy with the applied settings. (due to duplicates and unordered packages)
 - Luckily the solution was quite simple.
 Just add a member variable bReceivedInvalidState and the following lines to your UGoKartReplicator (added some comments for additional info):

 ```c++